The Itinerary

 map search

-Schedule Disconnect
+Schedule Disconnect Indicator

 Three red dots 2019-04-29_16-48-59 indicate a scheduled disconnect - within the current itinerary or considering the previous/subsequent leg as per the current schedule.

-Link to AIRPORT Page
+Link to Airports Page

 Arrival Time